estephan500/n-bouncings/README.md

 # n-bouncings
-How python made n number of bouncings
+How python can make n number of bouncings

 This application uses pygame and some simple graphics to show how objects can handle an array of complex things.